A SHORT HISTORY OF ESTONIA

 However shortly afterwards the Germans invaded Russia.
 At first, they were amazingly successful and they quickly captured Estonia.
 German rule was extremely brutal but in the summer of 1944, the Russians invaded Estonia again.
 On 17 September 1944 Hitler ordered all his forces to leave Estonia.
 On the same day, a provisional government was formed under Otto Tief (1889-1976).
 Unfortunately, it met for only 5 days.
 The Russians captured Tallinn on 22 September 1944 and they dissolved the government.

-However in the late 1980s the Communist tyranny began to unravel.
+However in the late 1980s Communism began to unravel.
 The Soviet leader, Gorbachev, introduced policies of glasnost (openness) and perestroika (reconstruction).
 Once again the Estonians began to clamor for independence.
 In November 1988 the Supreme Soviet (a kind of parliament) in Estonia declared that Soviet laws would only apply in Estonia if it agreed to them.
-Also in 1988 Estonia was given some economic autonomy.
+Also in 1988, Estonia was given some economic autonomy.

 Events then moved quickly.
 In March 1991 most of the population of Estonia voted in favor of independence in a referendum.
 Then on 19 August 1991 hardliner Communists in Moscow attempted a coup.
 On 20 August Estonia declared its independence.
 The coup was defeated and Russia recognized Estonian independence on 6 September 1991.

 Communism was then dismantled in Estonia and replaced with a market economy.
 Today Estonia is a small but prosperous country.